Monday, March 3, 2025

 I know when you received your acceptance letter from UC Davis, you didn’t think it would be where you ended up.
 But after putting down your seat deposit and seeing that your student ID number was the same 9-digit confirmation code you had received when you applied to undergrad at UC Davis, it felt like fate.

-You were scared when you packed up your childhood bedroom to move to Davis.
+You were scared when you packed up your childhood bedroom to move to Davis for law school.
 Scared doesn’t even cover it – you were downright panicked, but you made it.
 From day one, you convinced yourself that you didn’t belong.
 You watched your professors and classmates use words and talk about things you didn’t even know existed.

 But you adapted.

-That’s always been your strong suit.
-You took your first proctored exam (besides the LSAT), took part in your first law school competition, you interviewed for your first legal job, and you networked!
-Networking, even today, the thought of having to go to a networking event keeps you up at night, but you did it.
-You went to your first networking event and came home with at least two business cards.
-You accomplished so much, even if you were scared.
+Adaptation has always been your strong suit.
+In law school, you took your first proctored exam (besides the LSAT), took part in your first law school competition, you interviewed for your first legal job, and you networked!
+Networking.
+Even today, the thought of having to go to a networking event keeps you up at night, but you did it.
+You went to your first networking event, the Capital Reception, and came home with at least two business cards.
+You accomplished so much, even when you were scared.

 Lastly, because I know you didn’t say it enough to yourself throughout 1L, I want to tell you I am so proud of you.
-You wanted to run away so many times, especially when they handed you that insane class/sample study schedule during orientation week, but you didn’t.
+You wanted to run away so many times, especially when they handed you were handed a schedule that left little room for non-school work during the week, but you didn’t.
 For that, I’m proud of you.

 Image Description: Photo of Sample Weekly Calendar given to incoming 1Ls during orientation.